-Since that day I have published 239 posts describing many different aspects of CEN and how to heal it.
+Since that day Dr Webb has published 239 posts describing many different aspects of CEN and how to heal it.
 How does Emotional Neglect happen to the child?
 What does it look like?
 How does the child feel?
 How does it affect you as an adult?
 What is the impact on your marriage and your parenting?
 What are the steps to heal it?
 How do we stop its transfer from one generation to the next?
 All of these questions have been addressed.

 Of the 239 posts, 5 have been the favourites: the most-read, most-shared articles.
 They are each summarized below.
 Then, below that, I’ve listed my 5 personal favourites.
 I chose those 5 because I wrote them specially from my heart.

 The 5 Most Popular Childhood Emotional Neglect Posts On PsychCentral